 The "AccuDial" Simulates a chapter ring model with minute markers.
 This one has no logo and needs a printed crystal to simulate a Spaceview.

-The "DialView" With tuning fork logo and the word "Accutron" on the dial.
+The "DialView" With tuning fork logo and the word "Accutron" left on the dial.

 This custom modification turns a basic dial into a chapter ring with attached Accutron and Tuning Fork Logo's at the 12:00 position.
 The outer edge of the dial at the 5 minute markers is accented with luminous dots.

 The "Deluxe DialView" With applied markers, tuning fork logo, and the word "Accutron" on the dial.

 This modification results in a one piece chapter ring which still has its top logo's attached at the end of a tiny mushroom-like stalk.
 The outer edge of the dial at the 5 minute markers is accented with luminous dots.
 Models with applied markers have as many variations as there are different dials.

 The "AstroView" With up/down logos.
 The AstroView is the most complicated version with complex shapes and angles that are precision cut around the dial markers and logo's.
 The end result is a one piece chapter ring which still has its top and bottom logo's attached at the end of tiny mushroom-like stalks.
 The 5 minute markers are accented with luminous paint.
 The AstroView dial is only available in a fully restored Astronaut.